 Sexual Fluidity: The concept that sexual orientation can vary across the lifespan and in different contexts.
 This does not mean that it can be changed through volition or therapy.

 Sexual Orientation: An enduring emotional, romantic, sexual, and/or affectional attraction.
 Terms include gay, lesbian, heterosexual, bisexual, pansexual, and asexual.
-Sexual orientation is fluid, and people use a variety of labels to describe their own.
+Sexual orientation can be fluid, and people can use a variety of labels to describe their own.

-SGM: An abbreviation for sexual and gender minorities.
+SGRM: An abbreviation for sexual, gender, and romantic minorities.
 Used as an umbrella term rather than as an identity for a specific person, particularly in international contexts.